Located in subregion/area: Vallée de la Marne / Grande Vallée de la Marne

 - P. Alain Billiard (RM), also Pierre-Alain Billiard

 - Crucifix Pere & Fils (RC, Facebook page), a member of the “oak barrel organisation” Cercle des Créateurs de Champagnes Confidentiels.
 Before 2005 the name was Jean-Jacques Crucifix.
 The top cuvée is called Signature, is composed of 80% Chardonnay and 20% Pinot Noir, and is oak barrel-vinified.

 - R. Gabriel-Pagin Fils (RM), a member of Vignerons Indépendants.
 Has 9.5 ha of vineyards in Avenay-Val-d’Or, Mutigny, Avize, and Cramant with 80% Pinot Noir, 18% Chardonnay, and 2% Pinot Meunier.
 The vintage Champagne is called Cuvée Roger Gabriel is a blanc de blancs from 100% Chardonnay (refers to the 2006 vintage).

 - Laurent-Gabriel (RM), a member of Vignerons Indépendants.
 Has about 3 ha of vineyards, including in Avenay-Val-d’Or and Avize.
-The vintage Champagne is composed of 80% Pinot Noir and 20% Chardonnay (refers to the 2000 vintage).
+The vintage Champagne is composed of 80% Pinot Noir and 20% Chardonnay (refers to the 2000 and 2002 vintages).